Can you make a compensation claim if the accident was partially your fault?

-At GC Law this is a common question asked by our clients and the answer is yes, you can still make a claim for compensation if you were partly at fault for the accident, but the amount of your compensation will be reduced.
-This is what the lawyers call contributory negligence.
+Yes.
+You can still make a claim for compensation if you were partly at fault for the accident, but the amount of your compensation will be reduced.
+This is calculated according to what lawyers call contributory negligence.

 Contributory negligence may arise in circumstances where a person is hit by a car when crossing a road, but who failed to look out for oncoming traffic before crossing.
-It may also arise where a person suffered an eye injury working on a lathe, but who failed to wear safety goggles that were supplied by their employer.
+It may also arise where a person suffered an eye injury working on a lathe at work, but who failed to wear safety goggles that were supplied by their employer.

 The law states that we all owe a duty of care to others to take reasonable care to avoid foreseeable risks of injury to them.
 This is commonly referred to as the law of negligence.
 It’s important to get good legal advice from an experienced personal injuries lawyer about the negligence aspect of any potential claim, because there may be duties of care of which you are unaware, that may actually mean you have a good claim, even when you think you don’t.